STOVERSTOWN -- Game 1 of the Central Baseball League Playoff Championship Series isn't destined to be a sandlot classic.

 Schuler was 1-for-2 and scored two runs, and Krout finished 2-for-4 with three runs scored.

 T.J.
 Thomas went the distance on the mound for the winners.
-The
+The left-hander recorded one walk, one strikeout and hit two batters.
+Just three of the runs he allowed were earned.

 "T.J. did a super job," Stoverstown manager Tim Thoman said.
 "He let the defense do its work.
 We made some errors, but so did they, and we took advantage of them.
 That's the sign of a good ballclub.
 All year long, we've found a way to battle back."